sokkit/tournament_site/README.md

 Site for users to create and run their own tournaments.

 # Get a local version running
+Must have mysql-connector-python.
+I was unable to add this to the pipfile

 1. Clone the repo
 3. Open a terminal at the repo location
 4. Open a virtual environment (pipenv shell)